Arisan!: Production

 During an interview with The Jakarta Post film critic Joko Anwar, Nia Dinata asked him to co-write a screenplay about a group of friends in urban Jakarta after Anwar impressed her with his filmmaking aspirations.
 The two co-wrote the screenplay for what would become Arisan! and received a Citra Award nomination for Best Screenplay.

 Dian Sastrowardoyo and Nicholas Saputra made an uncredited cameo as a man and a woman in an art gallery scene.

 Reception

 It is often credited with reviving the Indonesian film industry after a decade of setback along with Ada Apa dengan Cinta? and Petualangan Sherina.
 At the 2004 Citra Award, the film received 5 awards out of 11 nominations.

-Arisan! received much attention for being the first Indonesian film with gay theme as well as the first Indonesian film to use high-definition color enhancement.
+Arisan! received much attention for being the first Indonesian film with a gay theme as well as the first Indonesian film to use high-definition color enhancement.
 It uses a mixture of English, standard Indonesian, and Jakartan urban slang.
 Upon release, it garnered controversy for its depiction of homosexuality in its home Muslim-majority country of Indonesia.